-Free of any plant-based protein boosters, this looks like the profile of a dry dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a dry product containing a notable amount of meat.

-Grandma Lucy’s Artisan is a grain-free freeze-dried dog food using a moderate amount of various species as its main sources of animal protein, thus earning the brand 4.5 stars.
+Grandma Lucy’s Artisan is a plant-based freeze-dried dog food using a notable amount of various meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those look for additional grain-free products may wish to check out our special report on grain-free dog foods.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.